romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following is a best practice for managing and leveraging reusable components in an enterprise setting?
+Q: Which of the following is a best practice for managing and leveraging reusable components in an enterprise setting?
 <details><summary>Show the answer</summary><p>

 - **Utilize a dedicated repository for storage and establish clear naming conventions for files and folders**